simonZhou86/simonZhou86.github.io/_pages/about.md

 - (Jun.
 2024), One paper submitted to [Journal of Computer Assisted Surgery](https://www.tandfonline.com/journals/icsu21).
 - (Jun.
 2024), I serve as a Reviewer for [IEEE SMC 2024](https://www.ieeesmc2024.org/home) and [DGM4MICCAI Workshop @ MICCAI 2024](https://dgm4miccai.github.io/#overview)
 - (Apr.
 2024), Our paper on conditional generation of brain tumor ROIs has been accepted to MIDL 2024 as a poster, see you in Paris!
 [Paper](https://openreview.net/forum?id=LLoSHPorlM), [Poster](http://simonZhou86.github.io/files/MIDL_Poster_final.pdf), <span style="color:red">*Best Posters Paper Shortlist (32 long papers)*</span>.
 - (Feb.
-2024), One paper submitted to [Medical Imaging with Deep Learning](https://2024.midl.io/) 2024
+2024), One paper submitted to [Medical Imaging with Deep Learning](https://2024.midl.io/) (MIDL) 2024
 - (Jan.
 2024), I compeleted my Master of Science in Computer Science degree at the University of Toronto
 - (Oct.
-2023), One paper submitted to [Computers in Biology and Medicine](https://www.sciencedirect.com/journal/computers-in-biology-and-medicine), under revision
+2023), One paper submitted to [Computers in Biology and Medicine](https://www.sciencedirect.com/journal/computers-in-biology-and-medicine), under 2nd round revision
 - (Jul.
 2023), I received the [Ontario Graduate Scholarship (OGS)](https://www.sgs.utoronto.ca/awards/ontario-graduate-scholarship/) at the University of Toronto DCS
 - (Jun.
 2023), I served as a Reviewer for [DGM4MICCAI Workshop @ MICCAI 2023](https://dgm4miccai.github.io/#submission)
 - (Oct.
 2022), I received [Mergelas Family Graduate Student Award](https://medical-imaging.utoronto.ca/news/mergelas-award-recipients-announced) from the Temerty Faculty of Medicine, University of Toronto